The consistency strength of determinacy when all sets are universally Baire: Characterizing extenders

-\begin{proof} As we are no longer working in the derived model of the result of a fully backgrounded construction to obtain $\cM_\infty^i$ but in the derived model of the result of an $\cM$-construction, we briefly sketch how to modify the proof of the successor case in the proof of \cite[Theorem 6.5]{Sa15} to obtain Lemma \ref{lem:TailSigmaiInM}.
-We assume that the reader is familiar with the proof of \cite[Theorem 6.5]{Sa15}.
-Sargsyan's argument uses universality in the sense of \cite[Lemma 2.13]{Sa15} or \cite[Lemma 11.1]{St08dm} to for example show that $\cQ$-structures for iteration trees according to the iteration strategy in question can be obtained via fully backgrounded constructions relative to segments of that strategy.
+\begin{proof} As we are no longer working in the result of a fully backgrounded construction to obtain $\cP_\infty^i$ but in the result of an $\cM$-construction, we sketch how to modify the proof of the successor case in the proof of \cite[Theorem 6.5]{Sa15} to obtain Lemma \ref{lem:TailSigmaiInM}.
+We assume that the reader is familiar with the proof of \cite[Theorem 6.5]{Sa15} and, for notational simplicity, restrict to the case for normal iteration trees.
+Sargsyan's argument uses universality in the sense of \cite[Lemma 2.13]{Sa15} or \cite[Lemma 11.1]{St08dm} to, for example, show that $\cQ$-structures for iteration trees according to the iteration strategy in question can be obtained via fully backgrounded constructions relative to segments of that strategy.
 This sort of universality goes back to Mitchell and Schindler's proof of universality for $K^c$ in \cite{MSch04}.
-To apply Sargsyan's argument in our setting we for example need the following claim.
+To apply Sargsyan's argument in our setting we, for example, need the following claim.
+Before we can state the claim, recall the following notation from \cite{Sa15} (see also Subsection \ref{subsec:hodpm}): For a hod premouse $\cP$ with finitely many Woodin cardinals $\delta_0, \dots, \delta_n$, write, if $n>0$, $\cP^- = \cP(n-1)$.
+We will also use this notation for initial segments of hod premice and, for example, write $(\cP_\infty^{i,-})^- = (\cP_\infty^{i})^-$.
+Note that $(\cP_\infty^i)^-$ is strictly shorter than $\cP_\infty^{i,-} = \cP_\infty^i | \delta^{\cP_\infty^i}$.
+Recall that $(\mathsf{IH})_i$ implies that $\cM^{(i)}|\delta_{i+1}$ is well-defined.